telluslabs/kernel-api-examples/README.md

-# kernel-api-examples
+# Kernel API Example Scripts

-Example scripts to use with the Kernel API
+This repo contains example scripts that can be used to access data via the Kernel API.